habedi/PracticalMachineLearning/README.md

 * [Textract](https://github.com/deanmalmgren/textract): A general text extracttion tool from many file formats
 * [Sacred](https://github.com/IDSIA/sacred): Sacred is a Python library to make a ML workflow easier to reproduce and manage for you!
 * [TextDistance](https://github.com/life4/textdistance): TextDistance is a Python library for calculating and comparing distance between two or more sequences of arbitary alphabet (eg, words, DNA sequences), it has got over 30 distance algorithms to use
+* [Py_stringmathcing](https://github.com/anhaidgroup/py_stringmatching): Py_stringmathcing is a Python library consisting of a comprehensive set of string tokenizers (such as alphabetical tokenizers, whitespace tokenizers) and also string similarity measures (eg, edit distance, Jaccard distance)

 ## Additional Useful Resources